Butch Woolfolk: New York Giants

-Woolfolk was drafted by the Giants in the first round of the 1982 NFL draft.
+Woolfolk was drafted 18th overall by the Giants in the first round of the 1982 NFL draft.
 Woolfolk, who had graduated from high school in New Jersey and was a Giants fan, recalled watching the draft at his apartment in Ann Arbor: "When there were only four or five choices left before the Giants picked, I was hoping I'd last."

 In 1982, Woolfolk was named the NFC's Offensive Rookie of the Year, after appearing in all nine games of the strike-shortened NFL season, in which he rushed for 439 yards, caught 23 passes for 224 yards, and scored four touchdowns.
 In a December 1982 game against the Oilers, Woolfolk scored his first two NFL touchdowns, one rushing and one receiving, to help the Giants win, 17-14.
 With the Giants trailing and less than two minutes remaining in the game, Woolfolk scored on a 40-yard gain after making a leaping, one-handed catch.
 The next day, The New York Times published an article headlined, "The Catch By Woolfolk."
 The article concluded that with Woolfolk and Rob Carpenter, the Giants "have their best backfield combination since the glory years of Frank Gifford and Alex Webster a quarter of a century ago."
 Over the course of the season his 1,091 all-purpose yards was third to only James Brooks (1,383) and Marcus Allen (1,098).

 In 1983, Bill Parcells' first year as head coach, Woolfolk gained 1,225 yards from scrimmage for the Giants (857 yards rushing and 368 yards receiving) -- more yards than any Giants running back in the previous ten years.
 He also set the NFL record for most rushing attempts in a game with 43 carries (for 159 yards) on November 20, 1983.
 Woolfolk gained 115 yards on 26 carries in the first half alone and said after the game: "I'm not as tired as I thought I would be when somebody told me how many carries I had."
 Ironically, Woolfolk's 43-carry record was broken in 1988 by Jamie Morris, the same player who also broke Woolfolk's career rushing record at the University of Michigan.

 In 1984, Woolfolk was relegated to back-up status as Joe Morris took over the starting job at tailback midway through the season.
 The 1984 Giants made the playoffs, but Woolfolk did not touch the ball.
 In March 1985, the Giants traded Woolfolk to the Oilers.
 In reporting on the trade, The New York Times said: "The mystery of Butch Woolfolk, who in his three seasons with the Giants went from star running back to benchwarmer may be solved next fall, but not with Giants."
 Woolfolk said at the time he was "not bitter" about the trade, and Coach Bill Parcells said: "Maybe a new place will be good for Butch.
 I don't think he was satisfied with what transpired last year."